-To get the SV-1128 driver, click the green download button above.
+To get the MY-350 driver, click the green download button above.
 After you complete your download, move on to Step 2.

 If the driver listed is not the right version or operating system, search our driver archive for the correct version.
-Enter SV-1128 into the search box above and then submit.
+Enter ORite MY-350 into the search box above and then submit.
 In the results, choose the best match for your PC and operating system.

-Tech Tip: If you are having trouble deciding which is the right driver, try the Driver Update Utility for SV-1128.
+Tech Tip: If you are having trouble deciding which is the right driver, try the ORite Driver Update Utility.
 It is a software utility which automatically finds and downloads the right driver.

-To find the newest driver, you may need to visit the Interact website.
+To find the newest driver, you may need to visit the ORite website.
 Most major device manufacturers update their drivers regularly.

 Once you have downloaded your new driver, you'll need to install it.
 In Windows, use a built-in utility called Device Manager, which allows you to see all of the devices recognized by your system, and the drivers associated with them.

 In Windows 11, Windows 10 & Windows 8.1, right-click the Start menu and select Device Manager

 In Windows 8, swipe up from the bottom, or right-click anywhere on the desktop and choose "All Apps" -> swipe or scroll right and choose "Control Panel" (under Windows System section) -> Hardware and Sound -> Device Manager

 In Windows 7, click Start -> Control Panel -> Hardware and Sound -> Device Manager